Gana-Y/AI-ML-RoadMap/README.md

 > A complete step-by-step roadmap to become a hired AI Engineer in 8 months — based on a real success story.

-> 📢 **This roadmap is personalized for MCA students aspiring to become AI Engineers.
+> 📢 **This roadmap is personalized for  students aspiring to become AI Engineers.
 Star ⭐ this repo if it helps you!**

 ---